Sebagabones/CITS3007Project/Phase1/Report/report1.md

 The overall system will be to use separate branches for each large addition to the project, however each group member is also allowed to have a *up to date* branch specifically for the addition of smaller changes, e.g. fixing typos in documentation etcera.
 Each branch, when ready, will then have a pull request created, to merge it into the main/dev branch (or any other branch being worked on by a separate member).

 To mitigate against merge conflicts, a few strategies were implemented.
-Regular communication (and a clear layout of responsibilities as listed [above](#12-team-responsibilities)) helped to ensure there were no major overlapping code changes.
+Regular communication (and a clear layout of responsibilities as listed above, see [1.2 Team Responsibilities](#team-responsibilities)) helped to ensure there were no major overlapping code changes.
 If this was unavoidable (for example, in the case of Peter and Henry), regular merging will be implemented.
 For features/branches that are worked on by a single person, regularly merging main into the branch is planned.